-Streaming devices are a dime a dozen nowadays and the Roku Streaming Stick 4K is the tenth generation device from one of the oldest vendors on the market.
-The top three competitors (the likes of Google, Amazon and Apple) dominate the market while smaller vendors like Roku, try to find creative ways to lure viewers to their platforms.
+Streaming devices are a dime a dozen nowadays, and the Roku Streaming Stick 4K is the tenth-generation device from one of the oldest vendors on the market.
+The top three competitors (the likes of Google, Amazon and Apple) dominate the market, while smaller vendors, like Roku, try to find creative ways to lure viewers to their platforms.
 In this review, we take a close look at the device (hardware and software) and give our impressions of the ecosystem as a whole.
-We hope to also help answer: Is the Roku 4K worth it?
+We also hope to help answer the question: Is the Roku 4K worth it?
 Will Roku 4K work on any TV?
 Is upgrading from another device worth the money?

 What’s included with the Roku Streaming Stick 4K?

 Getting the device plugged in and running is the easy part when it comes to setting up the Roku.
 All you need is an available HDMI port on your TV, WiFi and an available power socket to get up and running.
-The hardware installation itself takes less than a minute and then the rest is left to the software.
+The hardware installation takes less than a minute, and the rest is left to the software.

 The media experience is great, voice remote is not so much